 Leading Men Fellowship

 The Literacy Lab’s Leading Men Fellowship creates opportunities for young men of color and increases representation in the field of education.
-Leading Men Fellows are young men of color who have recently graduated from high school and participate in a year-long, residency-style experience in which they provide evidence-based literacy support to pre-kindergarten students while receiving robust coaching and professional development and gaining valuable experience.
+Leading Men Fellows are young men of color between ages 18-24 who have recently graduated from high school and participate in a year-long, residency-style experience in which they provide evidence-based literacy support to pre-kindergarten students while receiving robust coaching and professional development and gaining valuable experience.

 Addressing Three Pressing Challenges

 Leading Men Fellows are trained to implement interventions to prepare pre-K children for Kindergarten.
 Fellows are trained and coached to work in one pre-K classroom for the entire school year, leading to significant gains for 3- and 4-year-olds.

 Creating Rigorous Opportunities